WTO Decision on Local Content Requirements Will Not Affect India Solar Ambitions, Officials Say

 The panel disagreed, arguing that the Article XX (j) justification refers to the situation where the quantities of such good from all available supply sources, both foreign and domestic, fail to meet demand in the relevant geographical area or market in question, which can range from being a region within one country to a shortage of global scale.

-The panel also considered that this does include the risk of “becoming in short supply,” which New Delhi had also not proven existed.
+The panel also considered that this does not include the risk of “becoming in short supply,” which New Delhi had also not proven existed.

 India also argued that the domestic content requirements are justified under Article XX(d), on the grounds that they secure New Delhi’s compliance with “laws or regulations” which require the government to take steps to promote sustainable development.